Ray O'Connor: Early life

-O'Connor was born on 6 March 1926 in Perth, Western Australia, as one of eight children of Annie née Moran and Alphonsus Maurice O’Connor, a police officer.
-He is of Irish and English descent.
+Raymond James O'Connor was born on 6 March 1926 in Perth, Western Australia, as one of eight children of Annie née Moran and Alphonsus Maurice O'Connor, a police officer.
+He was of Irish and English descent and was brought up as a Catholic.
 O'Connor's father had an interest in politics, founding a branch of the Labor Party in Quairading.
-He left the Labor Party in the 1950s though, thinking that it was "becoming a bit communistic".
-He was also disillusioned with the leadership of H. V. Evatt.
+He left the Labor Party in the 1950s because he thought that it was "becoming a bit communistic" and was disillusioned with the leadership of H. V. Evatt.
 Ray O'Connor attended school in the Wheatbelt towns of Narrogin and York as well as St Patrick's Boys' School in Perth, leaving school at the age of 14.

-He played sports as a teenager and young adult, winning state titles in athletics for hurdles and discus in 1943.
+O'Connor played sports as a teenager and young adult, winning state titles in athletics for hurdles and discus in 1943.
 He also played as a ruckman for the East Perth Football Club from 1946 to 1950, including playing 14 games in the Western Australian National Football League (WANFL) and winning the Prendergast Medal for best and fairest in the WANFL reserves in 1950.

 From 1942 to 1944, O'Connor worked for farming machinery company Southern Cross Windmills.
-He enlisted with the Australian Imperial Force in April 1944, joining the intelligence section.
-After doing jungle training in Canungra, Queensland, he served in New Britain and Bougainville in World War II, where he would first meet Charles Court, his commanding officer.
+In World War II, he was involved with the Bougainville campaign.
+O'Connor enlisted with the Second Australian Imperial Force in April 1944.
+After doing jungle training in Canungra, Queensland, he embarked at Brisbane on 5 June 1945 and disembarked at Torokina on the island of Bougainville five days later, where he was transferred to the 61st Battalion.
+Bougainville was where he first met Charles Court, a senior officer and future premier of Western Australia.
+In September 1945, O'Connor was transferred to the 26th Battalion and moved from Bougainville to Rabaul, New Britain.
+In October 1945, he was transferred to the 13th Field Company, where he was promoted to corporal in February 1946.
+He embarked at Rabaul on 29 May 1946 and arrived back in Australia eight days later.
 His boxing experience in the army and his initials "ROC" led him to later gain the nickname "Rocky".
 After being discharged in January 1947, he studied accounting but did not finish.
-In 1955, he bought the Beehive Tearooms, a café in Forrest Place.
+In 1955, he bought the Beehive Tearooms, a café in Forrest Place, Perth.